Ikechukwu-attah/image-search/README.md

 # image-search
-A web application that display different images
+A web application that display different images with search field